JakeOrchard/MPC2008-Public/README.md

 Once `make` executes successfully, the paper figures and tables are available in the folder `_finaltablesandfigures/output`.

 The Monte Carlo simulations take XX hours to complete so we do not include them as part of the baseline replication flow.
-To run the Monte Carlo simulations separately type:
+To run the Monte Carlo simulations execute this command:

-(4) `. venv/bin/activate && make -C montecarlo/code`
+(4) `make montecarlo`

 The Monte Carlo figures will be produced in the folder `montecarlo/output`.